open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 Use ordered headings to provide a meaningful high-level outline of your content. | Use headings level 4 through 6, unless it is absolutely necessary.
 If your content is that detailed, it may need to be broken into separate articles.
 Use pound or hash signs (`#`) for non-blog post content. | Use underlines (`---` or `===`) to designate first-level headings.
 Use sentence case for headings in the page body.
 For example, **Extend kubectl with plugins** | Use title case for headings in the page body.
 For example, **Extend Kubectl With Plugins**
 Use title case for the page title in the front matter.
-For example, `title: Kubernetes API Server Bypass Risks` | Use sentence case for page titles in the front matter.
-For example, don't use `title: Kubernetes API server bypass risks`
+For example, `title: OpenTelemetry API Server Bypass Risks` | Use sentence case for page titles in the front matter.
+For example, don't use `title: OpenTelemetry API server bypass risks`
 {{< /table >}}

 ### Paragraphs